thoughtbot/ember-cli-rails/CONTRIBUTING.md

 anywhere in thoughtbot's project codebases, issue trackers, chatrooms, and mailing lists.

+## Setup

+After cloning the repository, execute the setup script:

-    $ bundle install
+    $ bin/setup

-Fork the repo.

 Make sure the tests pass:

-    $ bundle exec rake
+    $ bin/rake

 Make your change, with new passing tests.
 Follow the [style guide][style].

   [style]: https://github.com/thoughtbot/guides/tree/master/style

-Push to your fork.
+Fork the repository and push your changes to your fork.

 Write a [good commit message][commit].
 Submit a pull request.

   [commit]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html